-Depending on the existence of both table types, or only one of them, the administrator is able to choose the required mode when writes are necessary.
+Depending on the existence of both table types, or only one of them, the administrator can select the required mode when writes are necessary.

-On the other hand, data consumers are running their own compute resources to analyse the data.
+On the other hand, data consumers run their own compute resources to analyze the data.
 Reading the data is fully controlled by the Okera Policy Engine, ensuring fine-grained access control is enforced as expected.
-Consumers can still write data into storage systems, for example persisting intermediate or resulting data, but do so with regular permissions and into separate storage locations.
+Consumers can still write data into storage systems (for example, persisting intermediate or resulting data) but do so with regular permissions and into separate storage locations.

-Embedded HMS - When you set up the Okera Platform, the default settings assume that Okera is responsible to run and maintain the metastore, which drives the Schema Registry.
+When you set up the Okera platform, the default settings assume that Okera is responsible to run and maintain the metastore, which drives the schema registry.

-Note: You must enable the Hive client integration provided by Okera to get fully seamless functionality with an ODAS cluster.
+Note: You must enable the Hive client integration provided by Okera to get fully seamless functionality with an Okera cluster.

-For cloud-based Hive setups, such as AWS EMR, Okera recommends to use the accompanying distributed file- or object service, that is, S3.
-In general, you need to ensure data is kept persistent and is not stored in ephemeral storage like, for example, EC2 instance storage, which is deleted when the compute cluster is deleted.
+For cloud-based Hive setups, such as AWS EMR, Okera recommends you use the accompanying distributed file or object service, that is, S3.
+In general, you need to ensure data is kept persistent and is not stored in ephemeral storage that is deleted when the compute cluster is deleted.

-It is also recommended to configure the persistent storage system as the default Hive warehouse directory.
+Okera also recommends that you configure the persistent storage system as the default Hive warehouse directory.